 - According to Worldbank.org’s statistics from 2014, the normal life expectancy in the UK was 81 years.
 Following this logic, an average Brit would be swallowing 648 spiders during his lifetime.

-- The average weight of a house spider is 0.2 pounds or 90gr.
-This equals exactly 16.2 pounds or 7.3 kilograms of spiders passing through the body of an average Brit.
+- The average weight of a house spider is 0.2 pounds or 90 grams.
+This equals exactly 16.2 pounds or 7.3 kilograms of spiders passing through the body of an average person.

 If the above statistics sound as unlikely to you as they do us, rest assured, you are not swallowing spiders in your sleep after all!